google/WebFundamentals/src/_langs/en/updates/2015-07-22-measuring-performance-in-a-service-worker.markdown

 };
 {% endhighlight %}

-The Resource Timing API was created and implemented before Service Worker was a twinkle in an engineers eye and the above code would not be able to understand how the Service Woker impacted it.
-This is where a recent set of changes in Chrome 45 (Beta in July 2015) will help you by introducing the ability for all forms of Workers (Web and Service Worker) to have access to the Resource Timing API and thus be able to let you keep on top of the network performance for all your users.
+The Resource Timing and User Timing APIs were created and implemented before Service Worker was a twinkle in an engineers eye and the above code would not be able to understand how the Service Woker impacted it.

-Note: There are futher changes coming down the pipe in later versions of Chrome so this article will be kept up to date.
+A recent set of changes in Chrome 45 (Beta in July 2015) will help you by introducing the ability for all forms of Workers (Web and Service Worker) to have access to the Resource Timing and User Timing APIs and thus be able to let you keep on top of the network performance for all your users.

 ## Accessing Performance Metrics from a Service Worker

-The biggest change is the addition of the `performance` object into a Workers context (Web and ServiceWorkers) that will now let you understand the performance timings of all the requests that are made in the context of the worker.
+The biggest change is the addition of the `performance` object into a Workers context (Web and ServiceWorkers) that will now let you understand the performance timings of all the requests that are made in the context of the worker and will also let you set your own marks for measurment of JS execution.
 If you can only see what happens from the context of the current window you would miss critical timing information from: